In House hearing, PNP chief struggles comparing drug wars of Duterte, Marcos

 Another Mindanaoan congressman took a stab at extracting categorical answers from Marbil.

 “Is it safe to assume that there is a substantial change in the (drug war) implementation?
 Because there’s no point in changing the Double Barrel if it’s effective.
 There’s no point of replacing Tokhang if it’s effective.
 So why the sudden change?
 What’s the realization?”
-Adiong asked.
+Lanao del Sur 1st District Representative Zia Alonto Adiong asked.

 “What we do in police operations are the same,” Marbil said, but subsequently contradicted himself… sort of.
 “But how we handle police operations, how we enter homes and implement search warrants, we have become careful, because we really want to avoid unnecessary gunfight.”